INSURANCE TIMING • 2026

 Buy Full Travel Insurance

 Purchase a comprehensive policy for your actual travel dates.
-Cancel the $5 certificate if no longer needed.

 Final Recommendation